-Risk management and internal control are an important part of Patria’s management and control systems.
-Risk management and internal control do regular assessments to ensure appropriate reporting, risk management, integrity, ethical business conduct and compliance with laws and regulations as well as Patria guidelines and processes.
-Through integrity, compliance and high ethical standards of business conduct Patria reputation and value of its assets are also ensured.
+Risk management and internal control are an important part of Patria's management and control systems.
+Risk management and internal control perform regular assessments to ensure appropriate reporting, risk management, integrity, ethical business conduct and compliance with laws and regulations as well as Patria guidelines and processes.
+Through integrity, compliance and high ethical standards of business conduct, Patria's reputation and value of its assets are also ensured.

 Risk management framework

 Patria has a risk management and internal control policy, approved by the Board of Directors, which specifies the related tasks, objectives, components, responsibilities and authorities.
 The Board provides the ultimate oversight and direction for risk management and internal control and has allocated main responsibility for these actions to the Audit Committee appointed by the Board.

 The Audit Committee consists of board members that have specific understanding of the various topics that are in the scope of the Audit Committee responsibilities as per the Audit Committee Charter.
 Specific focus is on monitoring ethical and compliant business practices and ensuring that the ethics and compliance program of Patria is in accordance with the industry's best practices especially concerning anti-bribery and anti-corruption.

 The primary responsibility for risk management and internal control lies with the business units and Patria Group functions in their area of responsibility.
 The President & CEO of Patria is responsible for the proper functioning and monitoring of risk management and internal control.

 Patria's Group functions provide guidelines for risk management and internal control and perform monitoring on different levels in their respective organizations.
 An internal audit function and the internal and external auditors and security and quality auditors evaluate the effectiveness of risk management and internal control.
 In addition, Patria customers execute different audits and perform different control activities to ensure compliance by Patria with the customer requirements.